zqzqz/AdvCollaborativePerception/README.md

 **Q:** Problems of CUDA and PyTorch.

 **A:** Our script `scripts/setup.sh` by default installs PyTorch 1.9.1 and CUDA 10.2.
 Please adjust the versions if it does not work for your environment.
+If the conda environment is not working for you, please try downloading the packages from pip, following instructions from [PyTorch website]{https://pytorch.org/get-started/locally/}.

 **Q:** Deprecated functions of `numpy` or `shapely`.

 **A:** Our code is tested on `numpy==1.19` and `shapely==1.8.1`. `numpy>=1.20` and `shapely>=2.0` may throw warnings or errors about deprecated functions.

+**Q:** Data downloading via `scripts/download.sh` is failed.

+**A:** Please try to download data manually from Google Drive websites.
+The links are detailed in `scripts/download.sh`.

+**Q:** Fail to compile CUDA programs.

+**A:** Please make sure the machine has C++ compiling tools installed.
+For instance, `sudo apt-get install build-essential` for Ubuntu OS.